Counting, math, and basic economic concepts are taught in school, starting as young as pre-kindergarten, around 4 years old.

 Should I give my kid(s) an allowance?
 At what age?

+Even kids as young as four can be empowered by begining to explore money matters.
 As soon as you want to start teaching your kids about money and they understand some of the basics, giving kids an allowance — not as something to earn, but as a learning experience in money management — is recommended.
-This gives them safe opportunities to make decisions with money, like saving, spending, sharing, and occasionally making mistakes.
-Even kids as young as three can be empowered by all of these moments.

 Should chores be paid?
 What types of work should come with an allowance?

-While a standing allowance to teach money lessons is recommended, paying kids for learning and helping with basic household and community duties is not.
-Age-appropriate chores are just a fact of life.
-However, offering small payments for “above-and-beyond” tasks can teach work-reward connections.
+The conventional wisdom on chores has changed since we grew up.
+Giving children a standing allowance to teach money lessons is recommended.
+Paying kids for learning and helping with basic household and community duties is not.
+Age-appropriate chores are just a fact of life, and part of their responsibility as family members.

 How should I explain why parents go to work?